bor0/gidti/manuscript/chapter6.md

-# 6. Examples in Idris
+# 6. Programming in Idris